 - It may be best to take the maximum allowed dose as soon as the headache begins rather than taking smaller doses.

 - Ideally, take an anti-inflammatory medicine with some food or milk.
-This helps to reduce the risk of developing a stomach upset which some people have with these medicines.
+This plays a role in reducing the risk of developing a stomach upset which some people have with these medicines.
 However, this may not be possible if you feel sick (nausea) or are sick (vomit).

 - One brand of ibuprofen dissolves and disperses in the mouth, and is swallowed with saliva.
 This may be easier to take than other tablets if you feel sick.